Stormy Daniels offers to pay back $130,000 for freedom to talk Trump

 The letter is also being sent to Lawrence Rosen, an attorney who has identified himself as representing Cohen, and to EC LLC, a company Cohen formed in connection to the agreement and the payment made to Clifford in October 2016.

-The letter says the money would be wired to an account designated by Trump by Friday.
+The letter, which was first reported by the New York Times, says the money would be wired to an account designated by Trump by Friday.
 In return, Clifford would be allowed to "speak openly and freely about her prior relationship with the president and the attempts to silence her and use and publish and text messages, photos and videos relating to the president that she may have in her possession, all without fear of retribution or legal liability," the letter says.

 "This has never been about the money," Clifford's lawyer, Michael Avenatti, told NBC News on Monday.
 "It has always been about Ms. Clifford being allowed to tell the truth.
 The American people should be permitted to judge for themselves who is shooting straight with them and who is misleading them.
 Our offer seeks to allow this to happen."